DUNEuro -- A software toolbox for forward modeling in bioelectromagnetism: Background

 One main difference between several finite element methods is the discrete representation of the potential $u$ and the formulation of the discrete representation of Poisson's equation.
 We will not present the mathematical rigorous definition of the different methods but refer to the respective publications that introduced the methods for solving the EEG forward problem.
 The conforming finite element method using Lagrangian elements represents the potential as a continuous, piecewise polynomial function \cite{Gencer2004, Lew2009, Medani2015, Pursiainen2011, Schimpf2002, Weinstein2000, Beltrachini2018, Beltrachini2019, Acar2016, Marin1998, VanUitert2004, Vallaghe2010}.
 For the discretization of the equation, the classical weak formulation is used directly.
 In contrast, the discontinuous Galerkin method does not enforce the continuity of the potential in its function definition but instead, incorporates the continuity weakly through the use of a modified weak formulation \cite{Engwer2017}.
 Using this approach, it gains continuity of fluxes on the discrete level.
 The mixed finite element method transforms the second order Poisson's equation into a system of first order equation, introducing an additional unknown for the electric field \cite{Vorwerk2017}.

 The finite element methods described above have in common that they use a tesselation which resolves the computational domain $\Omega$.
 Recently, two finite element methods have been introduced for solving the EEG forward problem that instead use a tesselation of an auxiliary domain $\hat\Omega$ which is independent of $\Omega$.
 The conformity of the solution to the domain $\Omega$ is incorporated weakly be modifying the discrete weak formulation.
 The CutFEM method uses a function representation that is continuous on each isotropically homogenized tissue compartment \cite{Burman2015, Nuessing2018}.
-The unfitted discontinuous Galerkin method additionally transfers the continuity constraint within each subdomain to the weak formulation \cite{Bastian2009, Guerkan2018, Nuessing2016}.
+The unfitted discontinuous Galerkin method additionally transfers the continuity constraint within each subdomain to the weak formulation \cite{Bastian2009, Nuessing2016}.

 Due to the difference in representing the discrete function and the different properties of these representations, different strategies for discretizing the dipolar source term have to be taken into account.
-Usually, the derivative of the delta distribution cannot be directly applicable to a discrete test-function.
-Several different approaches for the various finite element methods have been proposed in the literature.
-For the conforming finite element methods, the partial integration approach \cite{Weinstein2000, Yan1991}, the St. Venant approach \cite{Wolters2007, Medani2015, Vorwerk2014}, the full and projected subtraction approach \cite{Drechsler2009, Beltrachini2018, Beltrachini2019} and the Whitney approach \cite{Bauer2015, Pursiainen2011, Pursiainen2016, Miinalainen2019} have been introduced.
+In general, it is unclear how to evaluate the derivative of the delta distribution.
+Several different approaches for the various finite element methods have been proposed in the literature to handle this singularity.
+For the conforming finite element methods, the partial integration approach \cite{Weinstein2000, Yan1991}, the St. Venant approach \cite{Wolters2007, Medani2015, Vorwerk2014}, the full and projected subtraction approach \cite{Wolters2007a, Drechsler2009, Beltrachini2018, Beltrachini2019} and the Whitney approach \cite{Tanzer2005, Bauer2015, Pursiainen2011, Pursiainen2016, Miinalainen2019} have been introduced.
 Similar approaches have been presented for the discontinuous Galerkin method, however their exact formulation differs, due to the different discretization approach.
-These approaches are the partial integration approach \cite{Vorwerk2016}, the Venant approach \cite{Nuessing2018} and the full and localized subtraction approach \cite{Engwer2017, Nuessing2018}.
-For the unfitted finite element methods both the partial integration approach and approaches following the principle of St. Venant have been adopted \cite{Nuessing2018}.
+These approaches are the partial integration approach \cite{Vorwerk2016}, the St. Venant approach \cite{Nuessing2018} and the full and localized subtraction approach \cite{Engwer2017, Nuessing2018}.
+For the unfitted finite element methods both the partial integration approach and approaches following the principle of St. Venant have been adopted \cite{Nuessing2016, Nuessing2018}.